 Allow LAN Access

 What makes a VPN secure is that it creates a private tunnel from your device to the other device that you’re talking to.
 It works similar to a garden hose.
-There’s a solid connection between the faucet and the end of the hose so that all the water goes directly from one end of the hose to the other.
+There’s a solid connection between the faucet and the end of the hose so that all the water goes directly from one end to the other.

 That’s where the Allow LAN Access setting comes in.